blokks/legacy-docs/docs outline.md

 ## Auto scrolling
-When enabled, the *auto scroll* option scrolls the page to the current time, making the time indicator visible.
+When enabled, the [time indicator](http://themes/structure#time-indicator) is automatically scrolled into view, showing speakers and bands that are now playing.
+This option works on desktop and only during days of the event.

+Disabling the auto scrolling can be useful when your schedule is embedded on, for example, a one-page website.

 ### Example
 To disable auto scrolling set the `data-auto-scroll` property to `false`: